whykusanagi/nikke_coredust/README.md

 - **`PlotlyGen.ipynb`**: Jupyter notebook using the module for interactive analysis

 - **`tests/`**: Unit tests ensuring data validation and chart generation correctness

+## Why Breakpoints Matter

+### Campaign Progression

+When you're pushing hard campaign or normal campaign, each stage cleared gives you one outpost level.
+Reaching a breakpoint means more core dust per hour, which directly helps you:

+- **Level faster**: More core dust per hour accelerates your character leveling
+- **Beat difficult stages**: Some stages aren't beatable until you level up your characters—reaching breakpoints gives you the resources to level and overcome these walls
+- **Plan your campaign pushes**: Know exactly which stages to push for to reach the next breakpoint
+- **Optimize progression timing**: Time your campaign pushes to coincide with breakpoint levels for maximum efficiency

+### Competitive Advantage

+If you're competing with other players (rankings, guilds, etc.), having more resources per hour gives you a significant advantage:

+- **Out-level competitors**: Given enough time, more core dust per hour means you'll out-level players who haven't optimized their breakpoints
+- **Sustained resource advantage**: The hourly production difference compounds over days and weeks
+- **Faster character development**: More resources = faster upgrades = stronger teams = better competitive performance

 ## Quick Start